What Is the Montana Consumer Data Privacy Act?

 Compare with sibling state laws

 MTCDPA is one of 18 comprehensive US state privacy laws.
-Its closest peers by effective date — useful when tracking how this law influenced or was influenced by neighbouring legislation:
+Its closest peers by effective date, useful when tracking how this law influenced or was influenced by neighboring legislation: